Climate

 The close proximity to Sumaco Napo-Galeras National Park also has a noticeable effect on the climate, and this more than anything else is the distinguishing climatic feature of this region.

-The small rivers that flow down from the national park also contribute to the stability of the climate here, lending their thermal mass to stabilising the temperatures and providing plenty of water which the trees transpire into the air, keeping the humidity sufficiently high and ensuring that the area never succumbs to drought.
+The rivers and streams that flow down from the national park also contribute to the stability of the climate here, lending their thermal mass to stabilising the temperatures and providing plenty of water which the trees transpire into the air, keeping the humidity sufficiently high and ensuring that the area never succumbs to drought.

 1.